onehatt29/UFOs/README.md

 ##  UFOs

-# The filter by city allows the website user narrowing in their search on the website.
+# The filter by city allows the website user to narrow their search on the website.
   This data that populates here will come from the data.js file.